General Information and Program Changes

 Design performance details (cut sheets) and equipment cost invoices for each measure are required.

-Incentives are awarded on a per-project basis to assist in offsetting capital expenses for more efficient lighting designs, cooling systems, controls, building shell, appliances and refrigeration, office equipment and compressed air equipment in commercial or industrial construction projects.
+Incentives are awarded on a per-project basis to assist in offsetting capital expenses for more efficient lighting, HVAC, building shell, controls, appliances and equipment, refrigeration and compressed air equipment in commercial or industrial construction projects.
 There is no incentive cap.

 Idaho Power will provide you with a check after the work is completed and your final application for incentive payment is reviewed and approved.
 Idaho Power reserves the right to request additional details and/or inspect any project prior to issuing the incentive payment.